-Again, the idea is that when shark music is playing in the background, we are operating in fight, flight, or freeze mode.
-Thus, we are unable to experience empathy, engage in collaborative problem-solving, or act with compassion….things critically needed by effective leaders, brain architects, and fellow citizens.
+The idea is that when shark music is playing in the background (in our heads), we are operating in fight, flight, freeze, or faint mode…and unable to experience empathy, engage in collaborative problem-solving, or act with compassion….things critically needed by effective leaders, brain architects, and fellow citizens.

-Recognizing our own shark music stems from an ability to be self-aware.
-Self-awareness can be defined as the ability to:
+Recognizing our own shark music stems from self-awareness, which can be defined as the ability to:

 - recognize and understand one’s own emotions

 - recognize one’s own biases, emotional triggers, and limitations

 - know that, ultimately, we have control over our emotions and how we respond to situations

 To learn more about how to promote self-awareness during professional development and learning events, read my blog titled, “How Being Aware of “Sharks” Improves Professional Practice.”